-Gamification marketing uses story-telling and gameplay to grab attention.
-Because games appeal to people in a way that adverts don’t, they can help you to win the battle for attention.
+Gamification marketing uses story-telling, gameplay and the mechanics of play to grab and maintain attention.
+Because games appeal to people in a way that adverts don’t, they can help you to bypass banner blindness and reactance.
+That means you get better value from CPC ads and organic traffic

-Building games into your website gives you a serious advantage.
-Play enhances user experience, increases engagement and helps you to convert more visitors into customers.
-Because of this, gamification is a shortcut to higher revenues from your website.
+Building games into your website and acquisition strategy gives you a serious advantage.
+Play enhances user experience, increases engagement and helps you to circumvent customer cynicism.
+Because of this, gamification is a powerful way to convert more visitors into customers, generating higher revenues from your website.

-Definition: Gamification uses game mechanics and rewards to make everyday experiences more fun.
+Definition: Gamification uses game mechanics and rewards to turn everyday experiences into a form of play.

-The same principles can be applied to your marketing campaigns.
-Stories and playable features increase the impact that you have on consumers.
+By encouraging some kind of interaction, gamification can increase the impact that your marketing has on consumers.
 Playability also changes the way your customers think.
 Psychologists have identified a distinct psychological state called “Gamefulness” associated with play-based interaction.
+It is a less reactant state of mind, with a greater emphasis on short-term gratification.

 Gamification ranges from overt play (“hard gamification”) to deeply embedded (“soft”) gamification.
 Soft gamification, for example in app design or social media platforms, usually provides more long-term engagement.
 Hard gamification, such as with spin-to-win lead capture elements, provide larger short-term effects.

 - The Magnum Pleasure Hunt (2011) In this marketing campaign, players worked their way through a trail of chocolate icons, hosted on the websites of affiliate brands (including Samsung).
-The trail led to a Magnum ice-cream.
-The game featured an “Epic Story” that mirrored the SuperMario Bros narrative arc (the main character was tasked with rescuing her prince).
+The trail was laid out in the form of an “Epic Story” that mirrored the SuperMario Bros narrative arc (where the main character was tasked with rescuing a princess).

 - Verizon Wireless (2012) Verizon implemented a points and rewards system based on how users engaged with their website.
 By sharing, liking and viewing pages, users received points and were placed on a leaderboard.
 Around 50% of users engaged with the game environment and people who used Social Login spent 30% longer on the site.